pirminpfammatter/website/content/english/event/diversity-in-intergenerational-relations/index.md

 family value consensus that adult immigrants experience.
 We further addressed the role of this consensus for the relationship quality to both parents, and the amount of support children give to their parents, when they grow older
-location: Zurich University of Applied Sciences.

-location: Zurich University of Applied Sciences
+location: Zurich University of Applied Sciences, Winterthur, Switzerland

-date: "2021-09-09"
+date: "2021-07-08"
 #date_end: "2030-06-01T15:00:00Z"
 all_day: TRUE